 Regulations For Distance Between Each House On The Lot

-This means that there will be a great deal of distance between you and your neighbour.
+This ensures that there will be a significant amount of space between your property and the one next to it.

 Why should you still have rules to follow if you are permitted to build how you want?

 Regardless of the number of homes that you intend to construct, you will inevitably have to comply with various zoning regulations.
 This has less to do with the ability of the government to exert control and more to do with keeping people safe.